tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_get_auth_keys.md

 {: .tip}
 Keep in mind how users authorize calls with an API &mdash; this is something you usually cover in API documentation.
 Later in the course we will dive into [authorization methods](docapis_more_about_authorization.html) in more detail.

-## Text editor tips
+## Make sure you have a text editor

+In the upcoming activities, you'll work with code in a text file.
 When you're working with code, you use a text editor (to work in plain text) instead of a rich text editor (which would provide a WYSIWYG interface).
-Many developers use different text editors.
-Here are a few choices:
+Here are a few choices for text editors:

 * [Sublime Text](http://www.sublimetext.com/) (Mac or PC)
 * [TextWrangler](http://www.barebones.com/products/textwrangler/) or [BBedit](http://www.barebones.com/products/bbedit/) (Mac)